Scusemua/gopy/CONTRIBUTE.md

 ### Suggesting Enhancements

 If the scope of the enhancement is small, open an issue.
-If it is large, such as suggesting a new repository, sub-repository, or interface refactoring, then please start a discussion on [the go-python list](https://groups.google.com/forum/#!forum/go-python).
+If it is large, such as suggesting a new repository, sub-repository, or interface refactoring, then please start a discussion on [the zhangjyr list](https://groups.google.com/forum/#!forum/zhangjyr).

 ### Your First Code Contribution

 If you are a new contributor, *thank you!*
-Before your first merge, you will need to be added to the [CONTRIBUTORS](https://github.com/go-python/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/go-python/license/blob/master/AUTHORS) files.
+Before your first merge, you will need to be added to the [CONTRIBUTORS](https://github.com/zhangjyr/license/blob/master/CONTRIBUTORS) and [AUTHORS](https://github.com/zhangjyr/license/blob/master/AUTHORS) files.
 Open a pull request adding yourself to these files.
-All `go-python` code follows the BSD license in the [license document](https://github.com/go-python/license/blob/master/LICENSE).
+All `zhangjyr` code follows the BSD license in the [license document](https://github.com/zhangjyr/license/blob/master/LICENSE).
 We prefer that code contributions do not come with additional licensing.
 For exceptions, added code must also follow a BSD license.